STA EXTRACURRICULARS 2019-2020

 Spanish Honor Society (Sociedad Hispánica Honorífica) - Amigo/Gargallo

-The Sociedad Honoraria Hispánica (SHH) is an honor society for high school students enrolled in Spanish and and is sponsored by the American Association of Teachers of Spanish and Portuguese (AATSP).
+The Sociedad Honoraria Hispánica (SHH) is an honor society for high school students enrolled in Spanish sponsored by the American Association of Teachers of Spanish and Portuguese (AATSP).
 The purpose of the society is to recognize high achievement of high school students in the Spanish language, to promote a continuing interest in Hispanic studies and to serve the Hispanic communities within the metro area.